-Excellent flavor with a crunchy and nutty taste.
+The Calima Bush Bean has an excellent flavor with a crunchy and nutty taste.
 Slender, dark green french filet type pods are at the top of the bush with the 7-8“ long beans dangling straight downward, making picking easy.
 Keep the pods harvested at pencil size and the bush will reward you with high yields for a long harvest window of about 4 weeks.
-Best tasting and performing bean in our trials this season.
+The Calima Bush Bean has been the Best tasting and performing bean in our trials this season.
+Stringless.

 Germination: 4-10 days

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Seed Sowing Depth: 1” deep

 Outside Sowing: After the last frost with soil temperatures above 60ºF.
 Sow 2-3” apart.
 Planting in soil under 60ºF results in poor germination.

 How much does a packet plant: 25-foot single row

 Harvest: Before the seeds bulge and beans snap easily.
 Pick continually every 2-3 days to prolong production.

 Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
 Do not over-fertilize the Calima Bush Bean with nitrogen, which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.
 Sow a few times a season, 3-4 weeks apart for a continuous harvest.